KakimDanabayev/-LSTM-Time-Series-Electric-power-consumption-prediction/README.md

 ## Role

 Worked 21 hours a week as a data scientist to perform and developed a model that could electric power consumption.
-I used different analysing techniques, data preprocessing and visualisation.
-Then, I moved to the feature engineering part where I used various techniques that included feature selection, building and testing LSTM model, tuning the model, fine  hyperparameters, with final models evaluation & reporting.
+I used different analyzing techniques, data preprocessing, and visualization.
+Then, I moved to the feature engineering part where I used various techniques that included feature selection, building and testing the LSTM model, tuning the model, and fine hyperparameters, with final models evaluation & reporting.

 The description of data can be found here "http://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption">